adobe/elixir-styler/docs/deprecations.md

 [1.17 Deprecations](https://hexdocs.pm/elixir/1.17.0/changelog.html#4-hard-deprecations)

 - Replace `:timer.units(x)` with the new `to_timeout(unit: x)` for `hours|minutes|seconds` (relies on `minimum_supported_elixir_version`)
+- While not technically deprecated, `DateTime.shift` is recommended over `DateTime.add`, so styler does that transformation

 ### Range Matching Without Step